jamwaffles/jamwaffles.github.io/content/iqool-esphome-home-assistant.md

 - Works with Apple Home, presumably other stuff too!
 - Had to use some not-yet-merged ESPHome stuff.
 Link to my repo and the upstream PR from that other guy's changes.
+- My unit has a PTC heater.
+Alas I couldn't see anything that responds to the PTC :(.
+The manual says it's only supported on the remote, which might be why.
 - The ESPHome Tuya component can talk to the MCU in the aircon.
 Startup log looked like this:

   ```